josephbudd/cwt/README.md

 ### How to install

-1. Make an empty distribution folder.
-1. Copy the executable **cwt/cwt** file into your distribution folder.
-1. Copy the **cwt/http.yaml** file into your distribution folder.
-1. Copy the **cwt/site/** folder into your distribution folder.
-1. Then put your distribution folder where you want it and run the executable in it.
-1. You won't need the downloaded source code after that so you can delete it if you want.
+The entire application is contained in the executable file **cwt/cwt**.
+Put that file where ever you want it.
+You can start it however you want to start it.

 ### FYI

-1. To run cwt just double click on it with the mouse or run it in a terminal.
-1. Cwt creates and stores your keying information at **~/.cwt_kwfw/boltdb/allstores.nosql**.
+Cwt creates and stores your keying information at **~/.cwt_kwfw/boltdb/allstores.nosql**.
 If you delete the folder or file cwt will just create a new one the next time you run it.

 ### How to uninstall

-1. Delete the distribution folder.
 1. Delete **~/.cwt_kwfw/**.

 ## Miscelanious